Mark Barden, born 1980 in Cleveland, Ohio, USA, composes concert music and sound installations with and without live performers.

 Barden’s work understands sound as a fundamentally physical phenomenon.
 By emphasizing the violence of sound-making—with all its gripping, striking, and scraping—he invites the audience not just to listen, but to feel their own bodies listening and engaging with sound and, vicariously, with the musicians‘ bodies as their muscles and breath vibrate the air.
 Recent works marry virtuosic execution with noise-based sonic material, striving for an inward-turned complexity that, like microscopic views of cells or atoms, is both life-affirming and dizzying in detail.

 Mark Barden has received numerous international awards including a Composers’ Prize from the Ernst von Siemens Music Foundation, a Scholarship Prize from the Darmstadt Summer Music Courses, artist residencies from the Berlin Academy of the Arts and the German Studies Center in Venice, and the 2016 Composition Commission from the Bavarian Academy of Fine Arts.
-His works have been performed by ensembles such as Klangforum Wien, ensemble intercontemporain, ensemble recherche, the Mivos Quartet, KNM Berlin, and Ensemble Mosaik at contemporary music festivals in Donaueschingen, Witten, Darmstadt, Paris, Berlin, New York, and elsewhere.
-A portrait CD was released in 2016 on the Col Legno music label.
+His works have been performed by ensembles such as Klangforum Wien, Ensemble intercontemporain, ensemble recherche, the Mivos Quartet, KNM Berlin, and Ensemble Mosaik at contemporary music festivals in Donaueschingen, Witten, Darmstadt, Paris, Berlin, New York, and elsewhere.
+A portrait CD was released in 2016 on the Col Legno music label and a second portrait CD will follow on Wergo in 2020.
 Mark Barden lives in Berlin.